cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

 ## Results

-The performance of the classification models—Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Residual Network 18 (ResNet18)—was evaluated using precision, recall, f1-score, and accuracy on the training, validation, and test datasets.
+The performance of the classification models—Logistic Regression, Support Vector Machine (SVM), and Residual Network 18 (ResNet18)—was evaluated using precision, recall, f1-score, and accuracy on the training, validation, and test datasets.
 Below are the results:

 ### Logistic Regression
-- **Training Accuracy**: 64%
+- **Training Accuracy**: 63%
 - **Validation Accuracy**: 63%
-- **Test Accuracy**: 59%
+- **Test Accuracy**: 58%
 - **Observations**:
   - Logistic Regression achieved moderate precision and recall on the training and validation datasets.
-  - On the test set, the model struggled with the minority class (winged Pokémon), showing poor precision (16%) and recall (50%).
+  - On the test set, the model struggled with the minority class (winged Pokémon), showing poor precision (17%) and recall (53%).

-### K-Nearest Neighbors (KNN)
-- **Training Accuracy**: 88%
-- **Validation Accuracy**: 81%
-- **Test Accuracy**: 62%
-- **Observations**:
-  - KNN showed high training accuracy but experienced a significant drop in validation and test accuracy, indicating overfitting.
-  - Performance for the minority class (winged Pokémon) was notably weak, with a test precision of 20% and recall of 64%.

 ### Support Vector Machine (SVM)
-- **Training Accuracy**: 97%
+- **Training Accuracy**: 80%
-- **Validation Accuracy**: 87%
+- **Validation Accuracy**: 77%
-- **Test Accuracy**: 72%
+- **Test Accuracy**: 69%
 - **Observations**:
   - SVM demonstrated strong performance on the training and validation datasets, reflecting good generalization.
-  - On the test set, its performance was better than KNN and Logistic Regression but still struggled with minority class precision (25%) and recall (55%).
+  - On the test set, its performance was better than Logistic Regression but still struggled with minority class precision (24%) and recall (62%).

 ### Residual Network 18 (ResNet18)
-- **Training Accuracy**: 100%
+- **Training Accuracy**: 99%
-- **Validation Accuracy**: 97%
+- **Validation Accuracy**: 99%
-- **Test Accuracy**: 97%
+- **Test Accuracy**: 98%
 - **Observations**:
   - ResNet18 outperformed all other models, achieving nearly perfect accuracy across datasets.
-  - It excelled at classifying the minority class, with a precision of 92% and recall of 85%, making it the best-suited model for this classification task.
+  - It excelled at classifying the minority class, with a precision of 93% and recall of 94%, making it the best-suited model for this classification task.

 ## Discussion